JohnSnowLabs/spark-nlp/docs/en/transformer_entries/XlmRoBertaEmbeddings.md

 **Paper Abstract:**

-''This paper shows that pretraining multilingual language models at scale leads to significant performance gains for a wide range of cross-lingual transfer tasks.
+*This paper shows that pretraining multilingual language models at scale leads to significant performance gains for a wide range of cross-lingual transfer tasks.
 We train a Transformer-based masked language model on one hundred languages, using more than two terabytes of filtered CommonCrawl data.
 Our model, dubbed XLM-R, significantly outperforms multilingual BERT (mBERT) on a variety of cross-lingual benchmarks, including +13.8% average accuracy on